 “There’s no shame in hard work” is what grandpa used to say.
-For most travellers & expats the path for becoming citizens of the world is paved with anything but glamour.
-And this is a lesson most working holiday-makers learn, sometimes literally; by blood, sweat and tears.
+For most travelers and expats the path for becoming citizens of the world is paved with anything but glamour.
+And this is a lesson most working holiday-makers learn, sometimes literally; by blood, sweat, and tears.

 If I was to make a movie of my life I’d call it “Tales of a Working Holiday.
 Trying to save money, one toilet at the time”

 Scene 1: Martina cleaning up a toilet that’s anything but clean.

 2: Me again but sweeping floors in a construction site.

 3: I’m at the packhouse squeezing kiwis with band-aids all over my hands.

 Did I know becoming a full-time foreigner was going to be like this?
 Yes, I did… kind of.
 But trust me, even though it wasn’t always easy, it’s been a hell of a ride.

 - 1 Overcoming the fear of not getting a job